 Much of the reason people are uptight about cannabis-infused desserts and food items in general boils down to the age-old credo, “What About The Children?”

 Colorado edibles makers are finding out just what this October as new laws regarding their products spring into action.
 On October 1, 2016, all edibles being produced in Colorado must be stamped or otherwise imprinted with a required “THC” symbol.
 But is this a necessary precaution that will keep infused products out of the hands and mouths of kids under 21 or is it a case of overregulation of the cannabis industry?

 Closing and Further Reading – Cookbooks, Websites, Videos

 For more information on making your own cannabutter or cannaoil we recommend this video on the Westword and this video on The Cannabist.
-Also check out this brownie recipe for a quick way to use your cannabis infused butter or oil.
-Finally, take a peek at The Cannabis Kitchen Cookbookby Robyn Griggs Lawrence if you’re able.
+Also, check out this brownie recipe for a quick way to use your cannabis-infused butter or oil.
+Finally, take a peek at The Cannabis Kitchen Cookbook by Robyn Griggs Lawrence if you’re able.
 It is filled with easy to difficult recipes for the home chef to learn to incorporate marijuana into your diet.
-Bon Apetit!
+Bon Appetit!

 This article has been republished with permission from the author.

 Don’t forget to check out which Budderweeds cannabis products each province is offering through Ontario Cannabis Store (OCS), Alberta Cannabis, BC Cannabis Store or Societe Quebec de Cannabis‘ websites.